-It is not surprising that sophisticated hackers were able to access these records; what is surprising is that of all of the data breach incidents, only 4 percent involved data that was encrypted and therefore unusable.
+It is not surprising that sophisticated hackers were able to access these records; what is surprising is that of all of the data breach incidents, only two percent involved data that was encrypted and therefore unusable.

 So how can companies start using encryption to protect data?